CareER Jockey Club Thriving Grass Career Development Program

 - HR and talent acquisition professionals who are looking for volunteering opportunities to empower people with disabilities and SEN

-For inclusive employers who are looking to hire talents with disabilities and SENs, please contact Ada Lee by email@example.com
+For inclusive employers who are looking to hire talents, please contact Program Manager, Ada Lee at email@example.com.